dhellmann/pymotw/PyMOTW/csv/index.rst

 Writing
 =======

 When you have data to be imported into some other application, writing CSV files is just as easy as reading them.
-Use the writer() function to create a writer object.
-For each row, use writerow() to print the row.
+Use ``writer()`` to create an object for writing, then iterate over the rows, using ``writerow()`` to print them.

 .. include:: csv_writer.py
     :literal: